-- 2.12 The Trust shall nominate those organisations to be designated as Partnership Organisations for the purposes of this Constitution.
-The organisations so nominated as Partnership Organisations are: - 2.12.1 Sheffield Health & Social Care Trust Joint Consultation Forum - 2.12.2 Sheffield Hallam University - 2.12.3 Sheffield University - 2.12.4 Two other stakeholder organisations to be determined by the Trust - 2.12.5 Sheffield African Caribbean Mental Health Association - 2.12.6 Sheffield Pakistani Muslim Centre - 2.13 Each of the above organisations shall be entitled to appoint one Governor each in accordance with a process to be agreed by it with the Trust. - 2.14 An organisation appointed as a Partnership Organisation under paragraph 2.13 shall be entitled to appoint one Governor from a date and in accordance with a process of appointment agreed by it with the Trust.
-The absence of any such agreed process of appointment shall not preclude that Partnership Organisation from appointing its Governor provided the appointment is duly made in accordance with its own internal processes.
+- 2.122.5 The Trust shall nominate those organisations to be designated as Partnership Organisations for the purposes of this Constitution.
+The organisations so nominated as Partnership Organisations are: - 2.12.1 Sheffield Health & Social Care Trust Joint Consultation Forum - 2.12.22.5.1 Sheffield Hallam University - 2.12.32.5.2 Sheffield University - 2.12.42.5.3 Two other stakeholder organisations to be determined by the Trust - 2.12.52.5.4 Sheffield African Caribbean Mental Health Association - 2.12.62.5.5 Sheffield Pakistani Muslim Centre - 2.132.6 Each of the above organisations shall be entitled to appoint one Governor each in accordance with a process to be agreed by it with the Trust. - 2.14 An organisation appointed as a Partnership Organisation under paragraph 2.13 shall be entitled to appoint one Governor from a date and in accordance with a process of appointment agreed by it with the Trust.
+The absence of any such agreed process of appointment shall not preclude that Partnership Organisation from appointing its Governor provided the appointment is duly made in accordance with its own internal processes. - 2.7 Governors appointed by Partnership organisations will count alongside Governors aappointed by a Qualifying Local Authority for the purpose of determining organisations in the quorum of meetings.